What is Accrufer and how is it used?

 Avoid use of ACCRUFER in patients with an active inflammatory bowel disease (IBD) flare, as there is potential risk of increased inflammation in the gastrointestinal tract.

 Excessive therapy with iron products can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
 Do not administer ACCRUFER to patients with evidence of iron overload or patients receiving intravenous iron [see CONTRAINDICATIONS].
-Assess iron parameters prior to initiating ACCRUFER and monitor iron parameters while on therapy [see OVERDOSE and CLINICAL PHARMACOLOGY].
+Assess iron parameters prior to initiating ACCRUFER and monitor iron parameters while on therapy [see OVERDOSAGE and CLINICAL PHARMACOLOGY].

 Accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.
 Keep this product out of reach of children.
 In case of accidental overdose, call a doctor or poison control center immediately.